Pages: 1 2

 For those who develop chronic pain, the experience is life changing to say the least.
 Suffering from unrelenting pain every hour of the day is draining and will often cause drastic reductions in quality of life.
 Among those afflicted with such sustained suffering, the effects of the pain frequently intrude into many aspects of daily living.
 That said, for the most part, these effects of chronic pain are something of which most people are aware.

 Throughout evolution, pain has served an important role in self-preservation.
 A feeling of pain tells us when we have been hurt so that we can ideally change the activities in which are we are involved.
-But, when pain becomes chronic, it no longer serves its primitive role in prompting a fight or flight response.
+But, when pain becomes chronic, such as in the case of nerve pain, it no longer serves its primitive role in prompting a fight or flight response.
 Indeed, in modern society, where most individuals are distanced from threats of physical injury, chronic pain is a significant contributor to unnecessary suffering.

 Who Suffers from Chronic Pain?

-Within the population, this results in roughly 20 to 25% of people living with chronic pain.
+Within the population, roughly 20 to 25% of people living with chronic pain.
 In the US, low back pain, the most common form of chronic pain, affects between 24 and 30% of the population.
+Many of those living with any of the the various types of arthritis will also experience chronic pain.

 Because this form of chronic pain is so common, scientists have conducted considerable research on the topic.
 What the research has revealed over the last two decades is the way in which the presence of chronic pain alters the brain.